 The laptop may be overheating because it has insufficient cooling.
 Potential reasons that could cause a laptop to overheat include a clogged-up fan, degenerating thermal paste, or dust blocking exhaust ports.

-If you discover that your laptop is overheating, you can fix it yourself; just follow the tips below in this article.
-Some jobs, however, will be tougher than others.
+If you discover that your laptop is overheating, you can fix it yourself; follow the tips below in this article.
+Some jobs, however, will be more challenging than others.
 In addition, you have the option to take your overheating laptop to a qualified computer engineer if you are concerned about opening it up.

 Effective Tips to Prevent Your Laptop from Overheating